metabrainz/metabrainz.org/docs/oauth/registration-requests.rst

        used.
    * - ``400``
      - ``invalid_scope``
-     - A requested scope is unknown or is restricted and has not been granted to the OAuth client.
+     - A requested scope is unknown, is ``openid``, or is restricted and has not been granted to the OAuth client.

 After account setup
 -------------------